WHAT IS TNR & WHY?

-PLEASE REVIEW WHERE WE TNR BELOW BEFORE YOU SUBMIT A TNR FORM.
+PLEASE REVIEW WHERE WE FIX CATS BEFORE SENDING IN A TNR REQUEST FORM.

 What We Do:

 Once you submit the TNR Form, you'll receive an email from Luxe Paws connecting you to a volunteer trapper who will schedule a trapping date.
 Our volunteers utilize the spay/neuter services of FixNation.org and all TNR must be scheduled in advance.
 The cats are trapped in the early evening, held overnight, transported to FixNation the next morning for surgery, held overnight for recovery, and returned/released back where they were trapped 24-36 hours after surgery.

 * Please note, TNR may be scheduled weeks or months in advance, due to a limited number of free or low cost spay/neuter clinics here in Los Angeles.
 Our volunteers cannot control access to spay/neuter services & the demand for assistance can exceed our ability to help every cat.
 Our top priority is female cats to prevent kittens from being born.

 What We DON'T Do:

 Who We Rescue:

-We NEVER “pull” animals from shelters, given the fact that the streets are flooded with homeless cats & kittens which is a direct result of so little spay/neuter.
-We' are ONLY able to rescue a kitten or cat from the street if we have open foster homes in addition to the financial resources to support the animal we rescue.
-Our priority is on the youngest, most at-risk kittens.
-Please don’t wait until kittens are 8 weeks of age to seek help, 5-7 week is the optimal time for kittens to be socialized with humans.
+We NEVER “pull” animals from shelters, given the fact that the streets are flooded with homeless cats & kittens.
+We' are ONLY able to rescue a kitten or friendly cat from the street if we have an open foster home and the financial resources to cover the animal’s medical care.
+Our priority is on the youngest, most at-risk kittens within our operating area.
+We will never ask for the public to “pledge” money before we rescue an animal.

 SAVE KITTENS BY FIXING CATS AT FIXNATION- learn to TNR!